-Step 1.
-Select Contact to make a transaction using Later Payment
+Select Contact to make a transaction using Later Payment.

 Step 2.
-Set the Days Due then click 'OK'
+Set Days Due, then Click Ok

 The Invoice Aging or Bill Aging Days Report will be counted after the Days Due from an unpaid transaction if the customer is still not paid the invoice.
 From the image above, the Invoice Aging Days Report from that unpaid transaction will be counted after 22 Jun 2020.